 Start along the trail toward Debar Mountain which also doubles as a snowmobile trail.
 Pass by the Debar Mountain Trail which will split off on the left.
 Continue straight as this hike remains very flat with little elevation change, even throughout the entire trip.
 Winnebago Pond is much closer to the trailhead but sets a little bit off the trail.

 Continue along the trail and make a right at the next intersection 4.6 miles from the trailhead.
-Skiff pond is about 0.5 miles up this trail.
-At Skiff Pond there is many areas for camping and birding.
-There is a unique metal staircase and walkway out over the edge of the pond.
+Skiff Pond is about 0.5 miles up this trail.
+At Skiff Pond there is a unique metal staircase and walkway out over the edge of the pond.

 Mileage Round Trip

 Skiff Pond has a primitive camping site on its shore.